 Step 3: Locate or Let Go

-As you just saw, I locate the Mary Kay catalog that I order from on a regular basis in the cabinet above where my old phone used to be.
+As you just saw, I locate the Mary Kay catalog that I order from regularly in the cabinet above where my old phone used to be.

 It doesn’t matter where you locate the catalogs that you want to keep, as long as the location makes sense to you.
 And even though my phone is now with me at all times, this is where I naturally go to look for catalogs I want to order from.

-Since this is my go-to location for ordering from catalogs, at the holidays if there any catalogs I want to order from, they also get put in the same location.
+Since this is my go-to location for ordering from catalogs, during the holidays if there are any catalogs I want to order from, they also get put in the same location.

 Step 4: Evaluate

 The last step in the IDLE process is probably the most important.
-On a regular basis, you will need to reevaluate and make sure that your mindset has not changed on your clutter in order to maintain an organized home.
+Regularly, you will need to reevaluate and make sure that your mindset has not changed on your clutter to maintain an organized home.

 So, while you have mentally walked through the steps and decided that, yes, you are going to keep a certain number of catalogs in a certain location in your home, check back with yourself in one to two years and see if your needs for paper catalogs have changed at that time.